 “Rose, if you seriously think I’m that much of a pushover, you’re getting me confused with Albus.
 Now come on, the sooner we get this over with, the better it will be, and then we can get on with the wedding, and you and Xander can go riding off into the sunset.”
 Dom sounded deadly serious about the last part.

 “Since when were Xander and I riding off into the sunset?
-I think Albus’ romantic spirit has rubbed off onto you,” I joked.
+I think Albus’ romantic spirit has rubbed off onto you.”

 “I’m just trying to make this a more pleasant experience for you, that’s all.
 Now come on.”
-Dom grabbed hold of my arm, and pulled me off in the direction of The Burrow.
-I guessed I would have to face fate then.
+Dom grabbed hold of my arm and pulled me off in the direction of The Burrow.
+I guess I would have to face fate then.

 It was strange to see how determined Dom was for me to have it out with Scorpius.
 She never seemed that keen on Xander for some reason.
 Neither did my parents to be honest, I could still vividly recall telling them about my engagement to him.

 I twisted the ring nervously around my finger.
 I didn’t really know why I was so nervous; it wasn’t as if the news I was going to tell them was bad.
-It was just I had already been through telling them about my first engagement, and then to go through the horror of it all again, wasn’t something I had really planned for.
+I had already been through telling them about my first engagement though, and then to go through the horror of it all again wasn’t something I had really planned for.

-A beam of light hit the large diamond in the ring, and that caused the light to refract of it, and create a spectrum of colour on the wall opposite to me.
-I didn’t particularly like the ring; it was too flashy for my liking, with it being a diamond in a pink hue, which was a colour I detested.
+A beam of light hit the large diamond in the ring, and that caused the light to refract off it and create a spectrum of colour on the wall opposite to me.
+I didn’t particularly like the ring; it was too flashy for my liking, with it being a diamond in a pink hue which was a colour I detested.
 That, and its size.
-It meant whenever I was performing delicate tasks at work, it would always bump into things, and cause me to lose my focus.
+It meant whenever I performed delicate tasks at work, it would always bump into things, and cause me to lose my focus.
 I tried to avoid wearing it, but Xander seemed hurt when I wasn’t, and I didn’t want to make him upset.